Securities Investigation – FS Energy & Power Fund

-Founded in 2007, Franklin Square Capital Partners manage a variety of BDCs including non-traded, as well as a publicly traded BDC on the NYSE.
+Founded in 2007, FS Investments manage a variety of BDCs including non-traded, as well as a publicly traded BDC on the NYSE.
 A Business Development Company (“BDC”) is a form of investment company that invests in small and mid-sized businesses.
 Investors can buy shares in a BDC, and the money from their investment are used to fund the businesses.
 In turn, investors can profit from dividends paid on their investments, or, in some cases, the sale of their shares.

 For an in depth look see BDCs – the good, the bad, and the UGLY.

-The trouble with alternative investment products, like FS Energy & Power Fund and other similar BDCs, is that they involve a high degree of risk and are typically sold as unregistered securities which lack the same regulatory oversight as more traditional investment products like stocks or bonds.
+The trouble with alternative investment products, like FS Energy & Power Fund, is that they involve a high degree of risk.
+These investments and are typically sold as unregistered securities which lack the same regulatory oversight as more traditional investment products like stocks or bonds.